andiweli/stouyapi/HOWTO-SETUP.rst

 Building and enabling a local stouyapi
 ======================================

-**The whole procedure was done on Raspbian Lite Linux on a Raspberry Pi 3 and 4.**
+**The whole procedure was done on Raspbian Lite Linux on a Raspberry Pi 3 and 4.
+Therefore it now makes this an** *ouyaPI* 🤭

 *NOTE: Commands with the $ symbol mean they should be run with your default user.
 Commands with # means they must be run as root.*